By David Tomas, on 29 September 2023

-Conversion is pretty much the Holy Grail of digital marketing.
-Increasing your conversion rate is fundamental to increasing your return on investment and making the most of your digital marketing budget.
+The conversion rate refers to the percentage of people who have visited your website and completed an action you consider a conversion, and is pretty much the Holy Grail of digital marketing.
+The act of increasing this conversion rate is often called conversion marketing, and this is fundamental to increasing your return on investment and making the most of your digital marketing budget.

 1. Test, Test, and Test Again